-Native vegetation is vital for the health of our environment, supporting native animals and agriculture and protecting soils and water.
+Native vegetation is vital for the health of our environment.
+It is intrinsic to our rural landscapes and regional communities, supports native animals and agriculture, and protects soils and water.

 The Land Management and Biodiversity Conservation Framework provides a structure for managing the clearing of native vegetation in New South Wales.
 Legislation under this framework is administered by the Environment and Heritage Group within the Department of Planning and Environment, Local Land Services and the NSW Biodiversity Conservation Trust.

 Clearing of native vegetation on rural land is legislated by the Local Land Services Act 2013 (LLS Act).
 This is administered by Local Land Services, with the Department of Planning and Environment (the Department) responsible for developing native vegetation regulatory mapping and compliance under the LLS Act.

 Clearing of native vegetation in urban areas and land zoned for environmental protection is legislated by the NSW State Environmental Planning Policy (Biodiversity and Conservation) 2021 (formerly the State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017), administered by local councils.
 This legislation also allows councils to manage vegetation clearing in their local area through a permit system.